John F. Kennedy CVA-67

 KENNEDY departed Mayport in April 1997 for its 15th deployment to the Mediterranean Sea and returned to Mayport in late October 1997.

 During 1999, continuing at-sea periods prepared Kennedy for its 16th deployment to the Mediterranean Sea/Arabian Gulf.
-After a heroic rescue of the crew from the foundered tug Gulf Majesty, during Hurricane Floyd in mid-September, Kennedy carried the banner of freedom to our friends and allies overseas, making history, once again.
-The ship made the first carrier port call to Jordan, and hosted the King of Jordan, allowing him to experience life at sea.
+After a heroic rescue of the crew from the foundered tug Gulf Majesty, during Hurricane Floyd in mid-September, Kennedy carried the banner of freedom to our friends and allies overseas, making history once again.
+The ship made the first carrier port call to Jordan and hosted the King of Jordan, allowing him to experience life at sea.
 JFK then participated in Operation Southern Watch, flying combat missions while enforcing the no-fly zone over Iraq.
 The JFK/CVW-1 team set new records in bombing accuracy while employing the most lethal combination of precision weaponry ever put to sea, amassing 10,302 arrested landings along the way.

 On Jan.
-1st, JFK became the “Carrier of the New Millennium” by being the only carrier underway as the year 2000 arrived.
-Her triumphant return to Mayport on March 19, 2000, marked the completion of yet another successful forward deployment as one of our nation’s most visible guarantors of support for our allies and freedom of the seas.
+1st, JFK became the Carrier of the New Millennium by being the only carrier underway as the year 2000 arrived.
+Her triumphant return to Mayport on March 19, 2000, marked the completion of yet another successful forward deployment as one of our nation's most visible guarantors of support for our allies and freedom of the seas.

-Kennedy returned to Mayport, March 19, 2000, and after a few weeks in port, Kennedy returned to the sea headed north for New York where ‘Big John’ participated in the 2000 International Naval Review over the July 4 holiday.
+Kennedy returned to Mayport on March 19, 2000, and after a few weeks in port, Kennedy returned to the sea, heading north for New York where Big John participated in the 2000 International Naval Review over the July 4 holiday.
 After Independence Day, JFK went even further north to Boston for Sail Boston 2000.

-Upon returning to Mayport, Kennedy underwent a brief, but extensive availability period, installing components of the most recent technology.
-As a test bed for Cooperative Engagement Capability (CEC), “Big John” is flagship to the most technologically-advanced battle group in history.
+Upon returning to Mayport, Kennedy underwent a brief but extensive availability period, installing components of the most recent technology.
+As a test bed for Cooperative Engagement Capability (CEC), Big John is flagship to the most technologically advanced battle group in history.
 CEC enables battle group ships and aircraft to share sensor data and provide a single, integrated picture to all.
 With CEC, Kennedy can see and respond, with fire-control accuracy, to air contacts further from the ship than was previously possible.
-Secretary of the Navy, Gordon England, recognized Kennedy Battle Group members for their participation in the test and evaluation of CEC January 2002 with a Meritorious Unit Citation.
+Secretary of the Navy, Gordon England, recognized Kennedy Battle Group members for their participation in the test and evaluation of CEC in January 2002 with a Meritorious Unit Citation.

-Kennedy's 17th deployment was accelerated by three weeks in response to terrorist attacks on America; Kennedy deployed Feb.
-7, 2002 to the North Arabian Sea in support of Operation Enduring Freedom.
-During Kennedy’s four months in the North Arabian Sea, their air wing, CVW 7, dropped more than 64,000 pounds of ordnance on Taliban and al Qaeda targets.
-Kennedy’s air wing flew day- and night-missions over Afghanistan, supporting American and coalition Forces on the ground with close air support.
+Kennedy's 17th deployment was accelerated by three weeks in response to terrorist attacks on America; Kennedy deployed on Feb.
+7, 2002, to the North Arabian Sea in support of Operation Enduring Freedom.
+During Kennedy's four months in the North Arabian Sea, their air wing, CVW 7, dropped more than 64,000 pounds of ordnance on Taliban and al Qaeda targets.
+Kennedy's air wing flew day- and night-missions over Afghanistan, supporting American and coalition forces on the ground with close air support.
 In early April, Kennedy became the only aircraft carrier operating in support of Operation Enduring Freedom.

 Big John returned in mid-August, after more than six months away from homeport.
 The ship continues to support, serving as the east coast platform for carrier qualifications and will begin an extensive maintenance period in 2003.